Teriks/pake/docs/source/multitasking.rst

 --------------------------------------------------

-:py:meth:`pake.TaskContext.subpake`, and :py:meth:`pake.call` both have an argument named **collect_output** which will do all the locking required to synchronize output for subprocess in an efficient manner.
+:py:meth:`pake.TaskContext.subpake`, and :py:meth:`pake.call` both have an argument named **collect_output** which will do all the work required to synchronize output for a sub-pakefile/process in a memory efficient manner.

+    **Note:**

+    :py:meth:`pake.subpake` also has this argument, but you need to pass a lockable context manager object to **collect_output_lock** in order to properly synchronize its output to the **stdio** parameter.
+    :py:meth:`pake.TaskContext.subpake` does all of this for you and a few extra things to make sure everything works right, so use for this instead.
+It passes in the :py:attr:`pake.TaskContext.io_lock` object, just FYI.

 When **collect_output** is **True** and their **silent** parameter is **False**, these functions will buffer all process output to a temporary file while the process is doing work.